 b) Individuals appointed with titles such as Research Associate, Postdoctoral Fellow or Graduate student are not eligible to serve as a PI unless the sponsor award is specifically directed at such individuals (such as a fellowship application) and appropriate faculty supervision is assured, by a member of the Tufts Faculty who is eligible to serve as a PI.

 Other individuals may serve as a PI, but only on an exceptional basis.
-Approval may be granted by Paul Murphy, Zoya Davis-Hamilton or Christine Woodroffe from the Office of Research Administration (ORA) upon the written recommendation of the appropriate Academic Departmental Chair and with the signed concurrence from the appropriate Dean.
+Approval may be granted by Debbie Grupp-Patrutz, Zoya Davis-Hamilton or Maria Harlow from the Office of Research Administration (ORA) upon the written recommendation of the appropriate Academic Departmental Chair and with the signed concurrence from the appropriate Dean.
 Please send your recommendation and justification, in letter format, to the Associate Director in ORA who will submit your proposal.
 That person will ensure the required information is forwarded for approval.
 If approval is granted, a funding proposal may be submitted.

 Exceptions to this policy will only be made on the basis of the particular facts involved and not as a routine basis.
 Approval may be for a specific proposal and if funded, for that project duration.
 Approval may also be given to submit to multiple sponsors.
-The request for an exception to policy should state the type of exception being requested.
+The request for an exception to policy should state the type of exception being requested and include a CV of the individual for whom PI eligibility is sought.
 The PI applicant must have the necessary experience and independence to compete for his/her own sponsored program and to administer the project should it be funded, as judged by the Academic Departmental Chair and Dean.
 Assurances must be given that necessary space or other resources or support will be provided for the length of the specific project and that, should the PI leave Tufts without transfer of the award to a new institution, the sponsoring department will either plan to terminate the project or replace the PI for completion of the University’s obligations to the sponsor.
 A plan should be developed for administering the sponsored project and should, at a minimum, include the identification of a specific individual with appropriate qualifications who will assume the responsibilities of PI to bring the project to a close.

 For the purpose of clarity, the following five categories describe groups of individuals most likely to seek exceptional approval following the process described above.